 The academy makes its sports, drama and other facilities available for hire to a wide range of local community clubs.
 The charges for such lettings are set at a level which ensures that income received covers associated costs, with a small surplus contributing towards wear and tear, for the benefit of the local community.
-During 2016-17 the update of the school's facilities for use by community users generated income of £21,466, up by 94.75% on the previous year.
+During 2017-18 the school's facilities for use by community users generated income of £21,875 up by 2% on the previous year.